 Submissions and any subsequent communications or postings associated with the Fund may not contain advertisements, commercial endorsements, or any material that is indecent, obscene, hateful, discriminatory, defamatory, slanderous, libelous, unlawful or otherwise inappropriate as determined by Sponsor in its absolute discretion.
 Any inappropriate Submissions or material may be disqualified by Sponsor in its absolute discretion.

-Each Fund Proposal will be initially screened for three mandatory criteria:
+Each Submission will be initially screened for three mandatory criteria:

-Will the project be piloted in the Chattanooga, TN or Kansas City, MO metropolitan region;
+Will the project be piloted in the Austin, TX, Chattanooga, TN, or Kansas City, MO, metropolitan region;

 - Does the project focus on education or workforce development; and